CamCove-Crichton/Champs-Game/README.md

 - Created the targetNumber function to generate a number between 1 and 10 for the player to aim to get to
 - Created a runGame function to utilise as the main loop for the game
 - Created a calculateAnswer function to work out the sum of the users input value and the generated
+- Created a checkAnswer function to check the targetNumber and the calculateAnswer are identical

 ### Finished Game Screen Grabs